 Homeschool Involvement

-Homeschool students wishing to participate in any OCS activities (athletics and/or drama) must:
+Homeschool students wishing to participate in any OCS activities (athletics and/or drama) must follow the same Guidelines and Code of Conduct as students enrolled in OCS.
+Students who take one or more classes at OCS are considered enrolled.